subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ## From Spin Glass to Hopfield Networks: Engineering the Energy Landscape of a Spin Glass System

-The physiscist John Hopfield was at Princeton during the 1970s, and he was instrumental in luring away Phil Anderson frol Bell Labs to Princeton during that time.
+The physicist John Hopfield was at Princeton during the 1970s, and he was instrumental in luring away Phil Anderson from Bell Labs to Princeton during that time.
 Anderson acquainted Hopfield with his work in spin glasses (see the Edwards-Anderson model in the previous section), and Hopfield began thinking about how these results could be applied to model biological systems.
 He was intrigued by the free energy landscape that occurs with replica symmetry breaking, and in particular he noticed that first order RSB, the landscape exhibits a large number of valleys of the same depth (see the middle part of the figure on the LHS in Fig. 17).
 Since the minima of each of these valleys resulted in an unique, but random, spin configuration, he reasoned that perhaps such a system can be used as an associative memory, and he succeeded in creating a spin glass model which indeed could do, so as explained next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat22.png)